a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 			1. We want to show r = L

 					r = s'a + t'b - u.b - t'b = L - (t' + u)b

+				1. If we subtract or add any posible multiple of b then L jumps out of given range.
+Therefore t' + u = 0
+					1. if t' + u != 0, [r < 0 v r > b] -> contradiction
+					2. t' + u = 0 => u = -t' => r = L
+8. Why s' is positive?
+We want to repeat the algorithm s' times and if s' is nagative, we cannot repeat s' times
+9. Example: 1 = 2.3 - 1.5 => we can reach any multiple of 1
+10. Euclid's algorithm: Pulvurizer
+	1. There exists a unique q (quotient) and r (remainder) such that b = qa + r with the property 0 <= r < a (assumed for now)

 ## Lec 5 ##
 ## Lec 6 ##